 Reflecting 400 years of shipbuilding history.
 This hidden gem close to Queens Gardens will have its rich story told for the first time.

-It will become the new, permanent dry-berth for the Arctic Corsair, preserving her future for the next 100 years.
+It has become the new, permanent dry-berth for the Arctic Corsair, preserving her future for the next 100 years.
 The area will be transformed, with a new visitor centre situated alongside the dock.

 This new visitor attraction will: